mattlima/mooog/README.md

 `MooogAudioNode`, it automatically routes the end of its internal chain to the destinationNode.

 ### Patches

-Mooog implements several shims for the deprecated Audio API.
-Ensuring total cross-platform consistency is on the to-do list once the API stabilizes and browser support improves.
+The Web Audio API is not, and never will be, supported on IE (though it is supported on Edge), which limits its usefulness for general web projects until Edge supplants IE. Even where it is supported, the API still has not matured (AudioWorkers, for example, are not implemented anywhere yet) so Mooog doesn't worry too much about cross-browser compatibility issues.
+It does, however, implement a patch for the absence of the StereoPannerNode on for the deprecated Audio API, since panning is such a basic audio operation and the Mooog `Track` object relies on it.
+Ensuring cross-platform consistency is on the to-do list once the API stabilizes and browser support improves.

 #### StereoPannerNode
 Mooog shims the `StereoPannerNode` on webkit browsers like Safari that don't support it.